michaelkornblum/this-is-nev-r-blog/README.md

 ### Fields

-A field is used to create those pieces of data that will ultimately be used to create _items_ in a _collection_.
+A field is used to create those pieces of data that will ultimately be used to create _entries_ in a _collection_.
 For example an item in an author collection may have a field for the authors name, a field for the authors biography, and a field for the authors portrait.

-### Items
+### Entry

-An item is the entry in a collection.
-The data structure of each item is dictated by its associated fields and is represented as an HTML form.
+An entry is an item in a collection.
+The data structure of each entry is dictated by its associated fields and is represented as an HTML form.

 ## When Will a Working Version be Ready?